-In conclusion, it can directly show in the above discussion that the right name of a company influences the company at a very high level.
-If the company have not the right name that it can be proved harmful and the company can suffer losses.
-So, before selecting a name to think and find everything about that.
+In conclusion, it can be directly shown in the above discussion that the right name of a company influences the company at a very high level.
+If the company does not have the right name it can be proved harmful, and the company can suffer losses.
+So, before selecting a name think and find everything about that.

 - 20 Things to Consider Before Naming Your Brand

 - 100+ Most Influential Brand Slogans Since 1948

 - 25 Things that Matter Most in Online Store Branding